Articles

 Explore my work over the course of my writing career.

-From financial aid to mental health in college, I tackle a variety of topics from my brand's voice.
+From financial aid to mental health in college, I tackle a variety of topics from the brand's voice and tone.

 Discover’s exit from student loans: What you need to know